tsurucapital/parsergen/README.markdown

 - `dangerType` is a custom parser, specified in the Haskell file
 - We don't specify parsers for numeral types, these are automatically derived (even for `newtype`s and `type` synonyms)

+### Repackers

+A powerful feature from the library, repackers allow us to change the contents of multiple fields without actually parsing a packet.

+#### Syntax

+The syntax looks like this:

+    repackerForName ConstructorName
+      FieldName [FieldUnParser]

+#### Example

+Let's add the following the bottom of our `.ths` file:

+    repackerForLotteryNumbers LotteryWin
+      WinningEntry

+And the following to our Haskell file:

+    $(genRepackFromFile "Packet.ths")

+which generates the function

+    repackerForLotteryNumbers :: [LotteryEntry] -> ByteString -> ByteString

+Use it like:

+    print $ repackerForLotteryNumbers [1 ..
+6] sampleLotteryWin

+Things to note:

+- For numerical types, you don't need to specify an unparser, this is only needed for custom types.
+These should have the type `SomeType -> ByteString`.
+- The repacker will take a list when the field is repeated (e.g. `6x` in this case) and a single value otherwise